cgrigor/pingdom-ec2-security-group-updater/README.md

 need to provide an access-key and serect-access-key to the aws cli tools.
 More information can be found here....

 If you're running this from an instance in ec2, a role should be assigned at boot to the instance that has permissions to access the ec2 api.
-An example policy to assign to the role is below (you should update this to disallow any services not required and no as full access in this example).
+An example policy to assign to the role is below (you should update this to disallow any services not required and not as full access in this example).

 ```
-Policy here
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Action": "ec2:*",
+            "Effect": "Allow",
+            "Resource": "*"
+        }
+    ]
+}
 ```

 Also you need the curl command and perl installed - I will assume you know how to do this.